hypo69/hypo/pytest/gemini/src/endpoints/ai_games/readme.ru.md

 # Tests would need to be written for a specific Python code that performs an action.

-# Example demonstrating how tests would be written if there was Python code
+# Example demonStarting how tests would be written if there was Python code
-# (This is purely illustrative and not based on the current input)
+# (This is purely illuStartive and not based on the current input)

 # Example function
 def sum_numbers(a, b):